Until recently, it has been somewhat easy for young people to put off investing. For example:

 - If your employer offers a 401(k) fund, take advantage of it -- at least enough so that you're collecting the maximum employer matching funds.
 Any money your employer chips in is free money -- don't leave it on the table.
-Whether it's going into your 401(k), IRA, or taxable investment accounts, aim to sock away at least 10% of your income, if you can.
-The more you invest, and the earlier you invest, the better off you're likely to ultimately be.
+Whether it's going into your 401(k), IRA, or taxable investment accounts, you should aim at socking away at least 10% of your income, if you can.
+The more you invest, and the earlier you do so, the better off you're likely to be in the long run.

 - Invest appropriately.
 For your long-term dollars, those whose job it is to grow until you retire, you may want to stick completely with stocks.
 A 100% stock allocation isn't crazy if your investing time frame is very long.
 For those funds you'll want to tap within a few years for schooling or a home down payment, invest more conservatively.
 (Learn more in our Savings Center.)